 News of the killing triggers an international uproar and President Reagan demands the hijackers be handed over to be tried in the US.
 Egypt maintains the hijackers have left the country, but Israeli intelligence indicates they’re still there.
 The plane on which they planned to escape, accompanied by Abbas, is located, and President Reagan orders its interception.
-On the evening of October 10th, US fighter jets blockade the EgyptAir plane and force it to land at a NATO base in Sigonella, Sicily.
+US fighter jets blockade the EgyptAir plane and force it to land at a NATO base in Sicily.
 After a tense armed standoff between US and Italian forces lasting over five hours, the Italian government insists on its jurisdiction and arrests the hijackers.
 The Americans want to extradite Abbas, but the Italians secretly put him on a flight to Yugoslavia, allowing him to escape.
 It’s the worst diplomatic and military crisis between the two NATO countries since the second world war.

 Yasser Arafat and Abu Abbas initially deny any murder, until Klinghoffer’s body washes up on the Syrian shores.
 Abbas will continue to downplay ‘one man’s death’ as compared to the plight of the Palestinians, but the murder of Leon Klinghoffer will haunt him for the rest of his life.
 In 1986 the four hijackers are tried in Genoa, Italy, along with 11 accomplices.
 Nine, including mastermind Abbas, were tried in absentia.